About the course

 At the end of each taught term, you will take a computer-based examination to test core knowledge.
 Further elements of the overall assessment are a critical essay in the first term, a set of clinical case commentaries in the second term, and a research dissertation in the third term, and a final viva voce examination.
 Detailed assessment instructions and marking criteria will be provided at the beginning of each term.

 The MSc in Integrated Immunology has run continuously since 2004.
 Over those years, about half of our alumni from the MSc have gone on to graduate research degrees, with a number of those taking up DPhil positions in Oxford.

 Approximately a third of alumni from the MSc have continued to medical school, including Oxford, or progressed to higher specialist medical training.
-A small number have also taken up positions in the pharmaceutical, biotechnology or corporate sectors as senior scientists, policy advisors, analysts and managers.
+Others have taken up positions in the pharmaceutical, biotechnology or corporate sectors as senior scientists, policy advisors, analysts and managers.

 Changes to this course and your supervision